Canon 650D vs Sony HX95

 It is notable that the 650D has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the 650D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 650D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 650D better than the Sony HX95 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.